Audit Committee Charter

 - The Committee may delegate its authority to subcommittees established by the Committee from time to time (except to the extent such delegation would be inconsistent with the requirements of the SEC or the listing rules of Nasdaq (as such requirements may be modified or supplemented from time to time)), which subcommittees will consist of one or more members of the Committee and will report to the Committee.

-- The Company shall at all times make adequate provisions for the payment of all fees and other compensation that are approved by the Committee to the Company's independent auditors in connection with the issuance of its audit report, or to any consultants or experts employed by the Committee.
+- The Company shall at all times make adequate provisions for the payment of all fees and other compensation that are approved by the Committee to the Company’s independent auditors in connection with the issuance of its audit report, or to any consultants or experts employed by the Committee, as well as ordinary administrative expenses of the Committee that are necessary or appropriate in carrying out its duties.

 The Board shall have the authority to amend or modify any provisions of this Charter at any time.
 While the Committee has the responsibilities and powers set forth in this Charter, it is not the duty of the Committee to conduct audits or to determine that the Company’s financial statements are complete and accurate and are in accordance with generally accepted accounting principles, which is the responsibility of management and the independent auditors.
 It is also the responsibility of management to assure compliance with laws and regulations and the Company’s corporate policies with oversight by the Committee in the areas covered by this Charter.